Wilfred/wilfred.github.com/_posts/2018-01-06-the-emacs-guru-guide-to-key-bindings.markdown

 The secret to mastering Emacs is to remember everything is self-documenting.
-Learn the help commands to find out which commands are set up by default.
+Learn the help commands to find out which commands have default key bindings.
 Consider *following* the existing patterns when you define new key bindings or override existing ones. `org-mode`, for example, redefines `C-M-t` to transpose org elements.

-Once you understand the patterns, you'll know when to follow and when to break them, and you'll be much closer to passing that guru test.
+Once you understand the patterns, you'll know when to follow and when to break them.
+You'll also be much closer to passing that guru test!